FREE SHIPPING AT $150

 • Standard double-arm dead hang: Find a bar high enough that it forces you do a calf raise to reach for it.
 Extend both arms, grab the bar and let your body hang, keeping shoulders relaxed.
 Focus on feeling your shoulder joints open up and your spine lengthen.
 Hold this position until it starts to burn (about 20 seconds for most people) and when it does, use your lats to perform and scapular pull-up and hold that position fro as long as possible.

 • Single-arm dead hang: With one arm hanging, this requires more grip strength and core stabilization.
 The shoulder joint is a rotational joint so you may find that you spin once you pull your feet off the ground.
 This is a good thing because it is exactly what your shoulder is supposed to do, and you are doing it with a completely natural load, which is your body weight.
-The key here is to try and keep your lat engaged so that your shoulder does not extend (ie. you end up close to the ground).
+The key here is to try and keep your lat engaged so that your shoulder does not extend (ie. you end up closer to the ground than when you started).
 Switch arms after 20-30 seconds, and repeat.
 It’s a great way to challenge each side of the body independently.
 If you find you need a little assistance, use your legs to provide it.

 • Angle dead hangs using the Smith Machine (TRX strap or any stationary bar): Stand next to a bar that is about shoulder height and use your foot position to adjust the depth and angle at which you lean.
 If you are able to use a Smith Machine it gives you more opportunity to adjust.
 By adjusting the angle, you can target specific areas—experiment with a slight forward lean or even twisting slightly for deeper stretches in your lats and shoulders.
 If you were to picture this in your head, it would look similar to a side plank position, except the bar is in the opposite hand that would be on the floor in side plank.